ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		<tr>
 			<td><span id="allowedContent"><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-allowedContent">allowedContent</a></span></td>
 			<td>
 				<p>Extending the list of HTML tags or attributes that CKEditor 5 should support can be achieved via the {@link features/general-html-support General HTML Support feature}.
-The GHS allows adding HTML markup not covered by official CKEditor 5 features into the editor's content.
+The GHS allows adding HTML markup not yet covered by official CKEditor 5 features into the editor's content.
 Such elements can be loaded, pasted, or output.
 It does not, however, provide a dedicated UI for the extended HTML markup.</p>
 				<p> Having full-fledged HTML support can be achieved by writing a plugin that (ideally) provides also means to control (insert, edit, delete) such markup.
 For more information on how to create plugins check the {@link framework/creating-simple-plugin-timestamp Creating a basic plugin} article.
 Looking at the source code of CKEditor 5 plugins may also give you a lot of inspiration.</p>
 				<p>Note that only content that is explicitly converted between the model and the view by the editor plugins will be preserved in CKEditor 5.
 Check the {@link framework/deep-dive/conversion/intro conversion documentation} to learn how to extend the conversion rules.</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-autoEmbed_widget">autoEmbed_widget</a></td>
-			<td>Refer to the {@link features/media-embed Media embed feature} guide to learn more about media embedding in CKEditor 5.</td>
+			<td>Refer to the {@link features/media-embed Media embed} feature guide to learn more about media embedding in CKEditor 5.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-autoGrow_bottomSpace">autoGrow_bottomSpace</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-autoGrow_maxHeight">autoGrow_maxHeight</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-autoGrow_minHeight">autoGrow_minHeight</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-autoGrow_onStartup">autoGrow_onStartup</a></td>
 			<td>
-				<p>These settings are no longer needed as by default, CKEditor 5 automatically grows with content.</p>
+				<p>These settings are no longer needed as CKEditor 5 automatically grows with content by default.</p>
 				<p>{@link examples/builds/classic-editor Classic editor} in CKEditor 5 no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, which means that the height (and similar options) of the editing area can be easily controlled with CSS.
-For example, the <code>minHeight</code> and <code>maxHeight</code> settings can be achieved with the following code:</p>
+For example, the <code>minHeight</code> and <code>maxHeight</code> settings can be set with the following code:</p>
 				<pre><code class="language-css">.ck.ck-content:not(.ck-comment__input *) {
 	/* Note: You can use min-height and max-height instead here. */
 	height: 300px;